Rita Akosua Dickson: Early life and education

-She attended St. Monica's Secondary School in Mampong-Ashanti where she studied for her GCE Ordinary Level examinations and later Wesley Girls’ High School in Cape-Coast, for her GCE Advanced Level examinations.
+She attended St. Monica's Secondary School in Mampong-Ashanti where she studied for her GCE Ordinary Level examinations and later Wesley Girls’ High School in Cape Coast, for her GCE Advanced Level examinations.
 She graduated from the Kwame Nkrumah University of Science and Technology with a bachelor's degree in pharmacy in 1994 and acquired an MPharm at the same university in pharmacognosy in 1999.
-She received her PhD in pharmacology from King's College London in 2007.
+She received her Ph.D. in pharmacology from King's College London in 2007.

 Career

 Dickson began her career as a lecturer at the Kwame Nkrumah University of Science and Technology in the year 2000.
 After leaving to pursue further studies in the UK, she returned to Ghana in 2007 and continued lecturing at the Kwame Nkrumah University of Science and Technology.
-In 2009 she was promoted to a senior lecturer and further to an associate professor in 2014.
-In September 2018, she was appointed the pro vice chancellor of the Kwame Nkrumah University of Science and Technology, making her the first female to occupy that position.
-Prior to her appointment as pro vice chancellor, she was the dean of the faculty of pharmacy and pharmaceutical sciences.
+In 2009 she was promoted to senior lecturer and further to associate professor in 2014.
+In September 2018, she was appointed the pro-vice chancellor of the Kwame Nkrumah University of Science and Technology, making her the first female to occupy that position.
+Prior to her appointment as pro-vice-chancellor, she was the dean of the faculty of pharmacy and pharmaceutical sciences.
 Dickson currently serves as a board member of the Pharmacy Council and Pharmaceutical Society of Ghana.
-On June 25, 2020 Kwame Nkrumah University of Science And Technology announced her appointment as the first female Vice Chancellor of the university effective 1 August 2020.
+On 25 June 2020, Kwame Nkrumah University of Science And Technology announced her appointment as the first female Vice Chancellor of the university effective 1 August 2020.
 She is to serve a four-year term.

 Her work as a phytochemist covers the areas of bioactive natural products in the management of communicable and non-communicable diseases.

+In June 2024, Professor Rita Akosua Dickson was granted a two-year extension as Vice-Chancellor of KNUST, following a positive review of her first term.

 Research

-Dickson's research has been mainly about products derived from Ghanaian plants, with special emphasis on those with anti-infective, wound-healing, anti-inflammatory, anti-pyretic and antidiabetic properties, based on their ethnopharmacological usage.
+Dickson's research has been mainly about products derived from Ghanaian plants, with special emphasis on those with anti-infective, wound-healing, anti-inflammatory, antipyretic, and antidiabetic properties, based on their ethnopharmacological usage.

 Personal life

-She is married to Nana Dickson with four children.
-She is a Christian and fellowships with Grace Baptist Church, Amakom in Kumasi.
+Prof. Dickson is married with four beautiful daughters.
+But one of them is a doctor currently in the USA.
+She is a devout Christian.

 Awards

-Dickson was awarded a Commonwealth Scholarship to pursue a PhD at Kings College, University of London, UK in 2003.
+Dickson was awarded a Commonwealth Scholarship to pursue a Ph.D. at King's College London, UK in 2003.